narendrakolluru/anglura2/README.md

   The main.ts file tells Angular to load the component.

-  Now create a index.html in your project folder with all needed url
+  Now create a index.html in your project folder with all needed url.

-  Compile and Run
+  Compile and Run.

    npm start